LibraryCarpentry/lc-wikidata/episodes/05-intro_to_querying.md

 #Show me the label, image, and coordinates of the affiliate parties.
 #Show me the NFDI label as well, using the NFDILabel as a layer filter.
 #The layer filter lets you choose which NFDI to display on the map.
-#The result list will look like this (Deutsche Nationalbibliothek/commons:DNB.svg/	NFDI4Culture/Point(8.683333333 50.131111111))
+#The result list will look like this (Deutsche Nationalbibliothek/commons:DNB.svg/NFDI4Culture/Point(8.683333333 50.131111111))

 WHERE
 {
-  ?NFDI wdt:P31 wd:Q98270496.       #Searched item is an accepted NFDI ?NFDI wdt:P1416 ?affiliate.       #get the affiliates of the accepted NFDI.
+  ?NFDI wdt:P31 wd:Q98270496.       #Searched item is an accepted NFDI ?NFDI wdt:P1416 ?affiliate.       #Get the affiliates of the accepted NFDI.
-  ?affiliate wdt:P625 ?coordinates. #get the coordinates of the affiliate parties
+  ?affiliate wdt:P625 ?coordinates. #Get the coordinates of the affiliate parties

-  OPTIONAL { ?affiliate wdt:P17 ?country }           #get attribute country if available OPTIONAL { ?affiliate wdt:P154 ?affiliatepicture } #get attribute picture if available
+  OPTIONAL { ?affiliate wdt:P17 ?country }           #Get attribute country if available OPTIONAL { ?affiliate wdt:P154 ?affiliatepicture } #Get attribute picture if available

   FILTER(?country = wd:Q183)        #Use Filter to set country to wd:Q183(Germany)

   SERVICE wikibase:label { bd:serviceParam wikibase:language "[AUTO_LANGUAGE],en" . }
   #Helps get the label in your language, if not, then english is selected as language
 }
 ```
 ![](fig/episode_05_Map.jpg){alt='Map of NFDI Consortia in Germany'}